Dhrumil-Kotadia/Monocular_Visual_SLAM/README.md

 pip install -r requirements.txt
 ```

 _Note:_ The `dbow` package and the vocabulary file (`vocab.pkl`) must be available.
 Please generate a bow vocabulary based on the dataset for use in the code.
-If you do not have this vocabulary, please disable loop closure.
+If you do not have this vocabulary, please disable loop closure in the visual_slam class.
 The code will function more like visual odometry.

 ## Installation